BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down

+#### **Should I use tabs on my organiser?**

+I have been having a lot of success avoiding distractions by using my organiser and a pencil instead of phone based apps.
+I don’t take this success for granted.
+I have actually had the organiser for about five years and only now am I getting any value from it.
+The great advantage of paper is also it’s great disadvantage.
+It occupies a physical space in the real world.
+This makes it difficult to ignore in the way you can ignore something on the screen.
+This means you cannot continually add to lists effectively to infinity.
+But it also means you can’t skimp on keeping the paper organised.

+One of the mistakes I made when I first got to the organiser was to use all the tabs it came supplied with.
+This made it confusing and hard to manage.
+It has worked much better since I disposed of the tabs.
+But this intern has created a problem that I have lots of bits of paper of varying degrees of importance.
+To keep the organiser organised I need to work through it periodically.
+I’m also finding it quite hard to find stuff now I have around 50 sheets to manage.

+I think I’m going to have to reinstate the tabs.
+This will make it easier to manage my existing paper, but will make the organiser more difficult to use in the first place.
+I hope this improves things.
+But I might be making a terrible mistake.

 #### **Newspapers - will we miss them?**

 The newsagent near me is probably not a tremendously profitable business despite having me as a regular customer.
 Its main selling point is that it is where you can get magazines and newspapers, and both of those are in a steady long term decline.
 I bought one yesterday largely out of nostalgia.